-In order to introduce the notion of Hopf sheaf and prove an op-equivalence between the categories of affine extensions and commutative Hopf sheaves, as we mentioned before we need to establish a safe ground from the categorical viewpoint: in Section \ref{subsect:affextschoverA} we present $\Schaqc$ as a duoidal category --- this construction is known in the setting of slice categories, but we take an explicit approach in order to identify the affine extension as certain type of bimonoids in the category, see Lemma \ref{lem:duoschemes} and Proposition \ref{prop:catextcar} and Theorem \ref{thm:antipoduoidal}; in Section \ref{sect:modcomodduoidal}, we present the representations of an affine extension $\mathcal S$ as modules of the bimonoid $\mathcal S$ in the duoidal category $\Schaqc$; in \ref{sect:hopfsheaves}, we construct a structure of duoidal category on $Q\sAmod$, the category of quasi-coherent sheaves of $\mathcal O_A$--modules, in such a way that the category $Q\sAalg$ becomes a duoidal subcategory: we set $\mathcal F\wsboxtimes \mathcal G=s_*(\mathcal F\sboxtimes_{\Speck}\mathcal G)$, where $\mathcal F\sboxtimes_{\Speck}\mathcal G\in Q(A\times A)\mathrm{-mod}$ is the external tensor product, and $\mathcal F\otimes_A\mathcal G=\mathcal F\otimes_{\mathcal O_A}\mathcal G$ (see Definition \ref{defn:othermonoidal2}).
+In order to obtain the necessary generalization of the notion of Hopf algebra to this context, one needs to observe that $\Schaqc$ and $Q\sAalg$ are in fact duoidal categories (see Definition \ref{defi:duoidalcat}) and that the adjoint functors $\PP $ and $\Spec$ are (strong, colax) monoidal for the given monoidal structures (see Theorem \ref{thm:mainspec} for a precise statement).
+The construction of such duoidal structures is known in the setting of slice categories, but we take an explicit approach in order to identify the affine extensions as a certain type of bimonoids in the category (see Lemma \ref{lem:duoschemes}, Proposition \ref{prop:catextcar} and Theorem \ref{thm:antipoduoidal}).
+It its worth noticing that the construction of the duoidal structure on $\Schaqc$ relies heavily in the fact that $A$ supports a commutative sum (see Definition \ref{defn:othermonoidal1}).